 About this Page

 While my original post was written in June 2012, it has grown into a full guide.
 I have made several edits to clarify some of the concepts and added a few sections based on some if the comments left below and various forum threads linking here.
 Thanks to those who have participated in the discussion.
-Please write your questions or comments in the comments below and I will do my best to answer them.
+Ask me a Question using the Contact Form or write it in the comments below.